-- The partnership with tangata whenua is strong and valued. - Council provides for the active participation of tangata whenua and Māori in decisionmaking processes.
+- The partnership with tangata whenua is strong and valued. - Council provides for the active participation of tangata whenua and Māori in decision-making processes.

 Contribu ution to nity outcomes Performance measure Target We value the partnership with tangata whenua and it is strong Partnership agreements are in place with each of our iwi partners, and they are reviewed annually.
-Achieve TO STATE OF THE PARTY OF THE PA lwi partners are satisfied with their partnership with Council.
+Achieve Iwi partners are satisfied with their partnership with Council.
 Achieve Council provides for the active participation of tangata whenua and Māori in decision-making processes Iwi have the opportunity for representation on standing committees of Council and Mana Whenua have opportunities to contribute to Council work programmes.
 Achieve